 The typical Blackjack strategy table you will find throughout the web will attempt to encompass every possible situation in one unwieldy table, but we do things a little differently here at CasinoGuide.

 Below we have divided our Blackjack strategy card into three simple sections for your convenience; basic, splitting, and Ace hands.
 Each Blackjack strategy table has a brief explanation of when you should use it.
+Try the strategy card out on our free Blackjack game to see how it works!

 |H||Hit (take another card)|